david0811/proj5_ams597/.ipynb_checkpoints/README-checkpoint.md

 Gradient Boosted Decision Tree Brier Skill Score: 0.9821 Random Forest Brier Skill Score: 0.9845

-<b>The best model was the Random Forest, with an improvement of 0.1238 in Brier Skill Score over the basline model!<\b>
+<b>The best model was the Random Forest, with an improvement of 0.1238 in Brier Skill Score over the basline model!</b>